vors/psconfeu-2018-workshop/05-ApplicableTags.md

 All examples simply get combined into the single view.
 They should be de-duplicated by the help author.

-## Creating help for specific version
+## 3. Creating external help for specific version

 Now you can create separate xmls for different versions from the single source